shinhugh/base/readme.md

 microservice-oriented HTTP API.
 Two services are provided:

 - Authentication service
-- User account service
+- Account service

 These two services provide the following functionalities:

-- User account creation
+- Account creation
 - Login
 - ID token refresh
 - Logout with proper token revocation
-- User account read, update, and delete (with access control)
+- Account read, update, and delete (with access control)
 - Granular access control over resources and other APIs

 As application-specific services are introduced into this ecosystem, these nodes